Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Often – allergic reactions.

-Liver and biliary tract disorders
+Disorders of the liver and biliary tract

 Skin and subcutaneous tissue disorders

-Often – urticaria, pruritus, erythema.
+Often – urticaria, skin itching, erythema.

-Infrequent – bullous dermatitis.
+Uncommon: bullous dermatitis.

 Often – hematoma at the injection site, pain at the injection site, swelling at the injection site, bleeding, hypersensitivity reactions, inflammation, formation of lumps at the injection site.

-Data obtained in the post-registration period
+Data obtained during the post-registration period

 Immune system disorders

-Rarely, anaphylactic/anaphylactoid reactions, including shock.
+Rarely – anaphylactic/anaphylactoid reactions, including shock.

 Nervous system disorders